Universally counting curves in Calabi--Yau threefolds: Generic transversality

 whose restriction to the first direct summand is the deformation complex of the map $u$.
 Lemma \ref{dregularsingle} guarantees that the restriction to $T_J\cJ_D(X)$ surjects onto the obstruction space $H^1(C,TX)$ if $u$ is $D$-controlled.
+Thus $\bar\partial$ is transverse to zero at every $D$-controlled holomorphic triple $(u,j,J)$ with $u$ simple.

-Now restrict to the clopen subdset of $W^{k,2}(C,X)$ consisting of those maps whose restriction to every component of $C$ has positive algebraic intersection with $D$ (thus a holomorphic map is $D$-controlled iff it lies in this set).
-Over this clopen set, the zero set $\bar\partial^{-1}(0)$ is thus a smooth Banach manifold, and the projection map
+Now restrict to the clopen subset of $W^{k,2}(C,X)$ consisting of those maps whose restriction to every component of $C$ has positive algebraic intersection with $D$ (thus a holomorphic map is $D$-controlled iff it lies in this set).
+Over this clopen set, the section $\bar\partial$ is transverse to zero at simple, hence its zero set $\bar\partial^{-1}(0)_\simple$ (the open simple locus) is a smooth Banach manifold, and the projection map

-is Fredholm by ellipticity of the linearized operator.
-Now Sard--Smale \cite{smalesard} implies that generic elements of $\cJ_D(X)$ will have regular fibers.
-We can cover all curves using countably many pairs $(C,\cJ_C)$ with smoothly varying point constraints, so we conclude that for generic elements of $\cJ_D(X)$, all $D$-controlled simple maps are unobstructed.
+is Fredholm by ellipticity of the deformation complex of the map $u$.
+Now Sard--Smale \cite{smalesard} implies that the fibers of this map over generic elements of $\cJ_D(X)$ are regular.
+We can cover all curves using countably many pairs $(C,\cJ(C))$, so we conclude that for generic elements of $\cJ_D(X)$, all $D$-controlled simple maps are unobstructed.

-Regularity is stronger than unobstructedness, since it involves a deformation problem with point constraints.
-To prove regularity of $D$-controlled simple maps with respect to generic elements of $\cJ_D(X)$, we consider triples $(C,\cJ(C),\gamma)$ where $\gamma$ is a finite set of point constraints (again, countably many such triples suffice to cover all possible situations). \end{proof}
+Now regularity is stronger than unobstructedness, since it involves a deformation problem with point constraints.
+To prove regularity of $D$-controlled simple maps with respect to generic elements of $\cJ_D(X)$, it suffices to apply the above argument to triples $(C,\cJ(C),\gamma)$ where $\gamma$ is a finite set of point constraints (again, countably many such triples suffice to cover all possible situations). \end{proof}

-\begin{lemma}[Generic transversality in a family] Fix a family of complex threefolds $X\to B$ over a semi-simplicial set $B$, a relative divisor $D\subseteq X\to B$, and a set $A\subseteq D$ whose map to $B$ is proper with finite fibers.
-After subdividing $B$ and removing from $X$ a closed subset contained in $D\setminus A$, there exist (simplex-wise) analytic sections of $\cJ_D(X/B)\to B$ which are $D$-regular.
-Moreover, given in addition a semi-simplicial subset $B'\subseteq B$, there exist sections vanishing on $B'$ which are $D$-regular over $B\setminus B'$. \end{lemma}
+\begin{lemma}[Generic transversality in a family] Fix a family of complex manifolds $X\to B$ over a finite simplicial complex $B$, a relative divisor $D\subseteq X\to B$, and a set $A\subseteq D$ whose map to $B$ is proper with finite fibers.
+After `trimming' $X$ to remove a closed subset contained in $D\setminus A$ and subdividing $B$, there exists a Banach space of $D$-deformations of $X\to B$, a generic point of which is $D$-regular.